CrisztinaZudor/Humor-Detection/README.md

 - **Training**: Utilization of PyTorch and Hugging Face libraries for model training, with metrics monitoring to prevent overfitting.
 - **Evaluation**: Detailed performance analysis using accuracy, precision, recall, and F1-score metrics.
 - **Visualization**: Training and validation progress visualizations, alongside word clouds and sentiment analysis for deeper insights into dataset characteristics.
+-
 ## How to Run the Code

 ### Running the Code in Google Colab

 You can easily run the code in Google Colab with the following steps:

+1. **Download the Dataset**: First, download the `dataset.csv` file from [this Kaggle link](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection).
-1. **Open in Colab**: Navigate to the `HumorDetection.ipynb` notebook in this repository.
+2. **Open in Colab**: Navigate to the `HumorDetection.ipynb` notebook in this repository.
 You will find an "Open in Colab" button at the top of the notebook.
 Click this button to open the notebook directly in Google Colab.
-2. **Upload the Dataset**: Before running the notebook, upload the `dataset.csv` file to your Colab session using the file upload feature in the sidebar.
+3. **Upload the Dataset**: Before running the notebook, upload the `dataset.csv` file to your Colab session using the file upload feature in the sidebar.
-3. **Running the Notebook**: Once the notebook is open in Google Colab, you can execute the code:
+4. **Running the Notebook**: Once the notebook is open in Google Colab, you can execute the code:
    - Run all cells in sequence by clicking on `Runtime` in the menu bar, then selecting `Run all`.
    - Alternatively, run each cell individually by clicking the play button on the left side of each code cell.